hamid811394/file-organizer-pro/README.md

 🖥️ Build Windows Executable (.exe)

-To generate a standalone Windows executable using PyInstaller: pyinstaller -F -w -i icon.ico file_organizer.py
+To generate a standalone Windows executable using PyInstaller:
+Open CMD in the same Folder and past it "pyinstaller -F -w -i icon.ico file_organizer.py"

 📌 Meaning of the flags: